shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise2.md

 ### Task 1: Configure ASR to on-premises infrastructure

+In this task, I configured Azure Site Recovery (ASR) to replicate on-premises Hyper-V VMs to Azure.
+I set up the source and target environments, selected the virtual machine for replication, configured replication settings, and applied the replication policy, resulting in the successful protection status of the replicated VM.

 1. In the **search resources, services and docs bar**, type **Recovery services vaults** and select it from suggestions, as shown below:

     ![Screenshot of the search Recovery service vaults.](Images/upd-search-asr.png "Recovery service vaults")